gpuweb/gpuweb/proposals/compatibility-mode.md

 If code is passed to `createShaderModule` that uses `@interpolation(flat)` or `@interpolation(flat, first)` generate a validation error.

-**Justification**: OpenGL ES 3.1 only supports the last vertex as the provoking vertex so only `@interpolation(flat, either)` is supported in compatibility mode.
+**Justification**: OpenGL ES 3.1 only supports the last vertex as the provoking vertex where as other APIs only support the first vertex so only `@interpolation(flat, either)` is supported in compatibility mode.

 ## Issues